Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 2 hours follow-up and pipeline management

-Revenue impact example:
+Revenue impact example

-At $22K monthly with 5 clients, shifting from 25% sales (12.5h) to 40% sales (20h) adds 7.5 hours weekly = 30 hours monthly for sales activities.
+At $22K monthly with 5 clients, shifting from 25% sales (12.5h) to 40% sales (20h) adds 7.5 hours weekly, about 30 hours monthly for sales activities.

-At an average of 6 hours per booked call and 18% close rate, those 30 hours generate 5 calls = 1 new client monthly
+At an average of 6 hours per booked call and 18% close rate, those 30 hours generate 5 calls.

-= $4,400 additional monthly (at $4,400 average client value)
+1 client → $4,400 additional monthly (at $4,400 average client value).

 Primary constraint: Founder capacity hitting limit